saranmathesh7/web_app_project/README.md

-#  Signup Form with Validation and Dashboard Project for NSCC
+#  Signup Form with Validation and Quiz app Project for NSCC

 This repository contains multiple small web application tasks, each organized in its own folder with documentation and deployment link.